Berkswell Circular Walk

 - Kenilworth - A short circular walk around the Warwickshire town of Kenilworth, visiting St Mary's Abbey, Abbey Fields and Kenilworth Castle

 - Brandon Marsh - This lovely nature reserve near Coventry has some nice footpaths taking you around a series of lakes and lagoons

 - Ryton Pools Country Park - Enjoy a cycle or walk around this lovely park in Ryton, Warwickshire

 - Hearsall Common - This area of common land is located just to the west of Coventry city centre and is a nice place for a peaceful afternoon stroll

-- Balsall Common -
+- Stoneleigh Abbey -

 Back in the village head to the Berkswell Inn for some post walk refreshment.
 The Grade II listed inn dates back to the 16th century.
 The timber framed building has some interesting history such as when it hosted Cromwell’s troops in the English Civil War, and when Blitz-affected Coventry citizens slept on its ancient wooden floors during the second World War.
 There's a charming interior with ancient oak beams, log fires and private nooks and crannies.
 Outside there's a lovely garden area for warmer days.

 Shakespeare refers to Warwick’s emblem ‘The rampant bear chain’d to the ragged staff’ in Henry VI, and a giant wooden bear climbing a pole can still be seen outside the pub today.

 They serve a fine Sunday roast and can be found at Spencer's Lane with postcode CV7 7BB for your sat navs.